Agile Marketing and Real-Time Optimization

 Agile teams use productivity tools like Kanban board and Scrum to manage the moving wheels of projects.
 While there are many different methods to track the projects, the State of Kanban Report suggests that 87% of people found the Kanban method more effective than other methods.

-Agile vs. traditional marketing: What’s the difference
+Agile marketing vs traditional marketing: What’s the difference

 AspectTraditional marketingAgile marketing